-For the purpose of this study we selected 13 open-source Java systems.
-Table I summarizes the characteristics of the dataset, namely the system releases analyzed, their size in terms of number of lines of code (KLOC), and, last column, the number of detected LAs by the rule-based LAPD.
+For the purpose of this study we select 13 open-source Java systems.
+Table I summarizes the characteristics of the dataset, namely the system releases analyzed, their size in terms of number of lines of code (KLOC), and the number of detected LAs by the rule-based LAPD.
 System size varies from small (Junit) to medium (Apache Lucene).
 Selected systems belong to different application domains to avoid dependencies of results on a specific domain or ecosystem.

-TABLE I SUBJECT SYSTEMS
+TABLE I Subject systems